awalekeeran/AI-Language-App/README.md

 # Azure AI Language App
   Azure AI Language API provide an API for common text analysis techniques that you can easily integrate into your own application code.

+  ## Analyze Text with Azure AI

   Azure AI Language is designed to help you extract information from text.
 It provides functionality that you can use for :

 - Language detection - determining the language in which text is written.